 Modules are 5-7 weeks and new patients may enter the class at the beginning of a new module following a one on one orientation

-Patients unable to complete 24 weeks sequentially may leave and reenter the class at the beginning of a new module
+Patients unable to complete 24 weeks sequentially may leave and reenter the group at the beginning of a new module

-Separate classes will be offered for adolescents and adults
+Separate skills groups will be offered for adolescents and adults